darton/RPiMS/README.md

 RPi Monitoring System

-When the door is open, a message is sent to the zabbix server.
-Then a 5-second video sequence is recorded, and then stream rtsp is run.
-When the door sensor detects that door has been closed, the stream rtsp will be stoped and a message is sent to the zabbix server.
+When the door will opened or closed, a message will sent to the zabbix server.
+Then a 5-second video sequence will be recorded, and then stream rtsp will run.

 sudo apt-get install python-gpiozero